top of page

 Scams

-“79% of UK children aged 8-17 come across online scams at least once a month, and 20% see them every day.”
+“79% of UK young people aged 8–17 come across online scams at least once a month, with 20% seeing scams every day.”

 Being online is a key part of daily life.
 Social media, games, apps, and websites—accessed through phones, tablets, computers, and consoles—make up a young person’s online world.